Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Observation_OBS-01.md

 The condition was classified as an observation rather than a finding because the corrective-action process was documented and the applicable control was generally implemented.

+The corrective action was implemented, effectiveness was reviewed, and no recurrence was identified in the subsequent simulated shipment reviewed.

-Strengthening effectiveness verification would provide greater assurance that corrective actions achieve their intended result and reduce the likelihood of recurrence.
+Strengthening the effectiveness-verification methodology would provide greater assurance that future corrective actions are evaluated consistently against predefined and measurable criteria.

 ---